Hearwindsaying/zihong/content/project/livingroom-in-unity/index.md

 # Documentation: https://wowchemy.com/docs/managing-content/

 title: "Living-Room in Unity"
-summary: "A course project work for Virtual Reality which explores Lightmapping techniques with the newest High-Definition Rendering Pipeline in Unity.
+summary: "A course project on Virtual Reality exploring Lightmapping techniques with the  High-Definition Rendering Pipeline in Unity."
-With prebaked global illumination using ray tracing methodology, it brings the Living-Room scene to the word-class game engine."
 authors: []
 tags:
  - Unity